PeerJ/paper-now/README.md

 ## Feedback

 * Does this article structure make sense?
 Would it be better all in one file?
 [Create an issue](https://github.com/peerj/paper-now/issues) to discuss it.
 * Made changes to the layout templates or some other part of the code?
-[Send a pull request](https://github.com/peerj/paper-now/pulls).
+[Fork this repository](https://github.com/peerj/paper-now/fork), make your changes, and [send a pull request](https://github.com/peerj/paper-now/pulls).